yaroslaff/nudecrawler/README.md

 - Image URL must return status 200
 - If server responds with Content-Length in response headers (telegra.ph uses Content-Length), it must be more then `--minsize` (minsize specified in Kb, and default value is 10Kb).
 This saves us from downloading/filtering icons.

+### Long-time run

+#### Stop/Resume
+When working with worklists an --stats file, current status is periodically saved to this file.
+If you need to resume it, just use command `nudecrawler --resume PATH/TO/stats.json`

+#### Memory leaking in containers
+You may check container memory usage with `sudo docker stats` or `sudo docker stats --no-stream`.
+Often containers consume more and more memory with time, leading to out-of-memory in the end.
+To prevent this problem use combination of `--stop` and `--refresh` like `--stop 1000 --refresh bin/refresh-nsfw-api.sh` this will call refresh script every 1000 images.
+Refresh script should stop current container and start it again.
+See source of refresh-nsfw-api.sh for example, it's very simple.

 ### Benchmarking/test
 Tested on same page, different technologies (default thresholds) gives different results: